 - Marjolein van der Meulen, Professor and Chair, Biomedical Engineering

-- Emmanuel Giannelis, Vice Provost for Research, Office of the Provost
+- Emmanuel Giannelis, Vice President for Research and Innovation, Office of the Provost

-- Mary-Margaret Klempa, Director, Office of Sponsored Programs
+- Mary-Margaret Klempa, Senior Director, Office of Sponsored Programs

 - Alice Li, Executive Director, Center for Technology Licensing